meriat/PayPalWithAngular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Specifications

+### 1 Make components for navbar, timeline picture and body content
+### 2 Build the front end for the home-page of the application
+### 3 Connect firebase and other functionality like methods for log in and sign up to the page

+## Done
+### Make navbar and body content componets

+## Future
+### Make timeline component
+### Connect firebase and other functionality like methods for log in and sign up to the page

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.